Modules

 init-prog

 The shared substrate for programming modes: prog-mode hooks, treesit setup, eglot, flymake, eldoc, apheleia for format-on-save, compile.
-Per-language eglot-ensure hooks live here so all LSP wiring is in one place; per-language mode settings live in init-lang-*.el.
+Per-language eglot-ensure hooks live here so all LSP wiring is in one place, and beyond that curated list eglot auto-starts for any project file whose language server is on the buffer’s (envrc-applied) PATH — so enabling a language in a project’s devenv lights up its LSP with no per-language config.
+Per-language mode settings live in init-lang-*.el.
 When the rass binary (rassumfrassum, shipped in the devenv shell) is on PATH, tsx-ts-mode / typescript-ts-mode / typescript-mode buffers are routed through it to run typescript-language-server alongside whichever of eslint-lsp and tailwindcss-language-server are also on PATH, and Python buffers run the bundled rass python preset (basedpyright + ruff) when both binaries are present; any missing prerequisite makes eglot fall back to its built-in single-server lookup, so projects using pylsp / pyright / unguarded tsserver keep working unchanged.
 Also provides jotain-sonarlint for on-demand SonarLint analysis via the sonarlint-ls language server — SonarCloud connected mode is configured per-project via eglot-workspace-configuration in .dir-locals.el.
+Debugging goes through dape (Debug Adapter Protocol, C-x C-a prefix); the adapter binaries (e.g. dlv for Go, debugpy for Python) come from the project/host PATH, same as the LSP servers.

 init-project